breezystatic77/breezystatic77.github.io/formatting.md

 # Formatting

-When editing a profile that's in Markdown mode, all normal [Markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) can be used, along with some additions.
+When editing a profile in Markdown mode, all normal [Markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) can be used, along with some additions.

 ## Alignment